water-hole/vault-ansible-operator/README.md

 ## Uninstall

-To uninstall the Vault Deployment and the Ansible Operator, run the following commands
+To uninstall the Vault Deployment and the Vault Ansible Operator, run the following commands

 1. Uninstall Vault
     ```bash